ElfIncredible/Real-Time-PPE-Detection-and-Safety-Monitoring-with-YOLO/README.md

 ## Computer Vision
 ### Environment Setup
 **GPU Initialization:**
-- '''!nvidia-smi is used to check the availability and status of the GPU for model training and inference.
+- 'print(!nvidia-smi)' is used to check the availability and status of the GPU for model training and inference.

 **Package Installation:**
 - The command *!pip install ultralytics* installs the required package for the YOLO model.